stuntrally/stuntrally3/docs/Tasks.md

 1. Better underwater (distortion, rays, etc).
 Also while camera is underwater reduce sound volume (or even some low pass filter effect).

-2. Lighting fix, reflection or some other component isn't mul by
-light's diffuse and water/mud is too bright on dark scenes, see Vlc5.

--- Not very needed --

-3. Foam waves, near shore.
-Use the spline road, and some animation in material.
+3. Foam waves, near shore - just some animation *in material*.
-  Need to be placed auto by editor, probably fancy and difficult code.
+  Could use the spline road (no), (auto) placed by editor.

-  Or maybe extend water shader and generate a map for shore waves and normals ?
+  Or extend water shader and generate a map for shore waves and normals ?
-  I think mesh would be easier but many more batches.
+  Mesh could be easier but many more batches.

-Very Difficult, shader stuff.
-Need to have params in Gui.

-4. Water waves.
+4. Water **waves**.
   Close (to camera) area made with a grid of vertices, using 2nd material which
   reads heigh textures in vertex shader for waves animation.
   Also normal computation to get proper vertex normals (or maybe just sum of normal textures).

+  **Waves** should be possible to do now in SR3 from Terra.
+  Ocean was made from Terrain component once.
+  Difficult, shader stuff.
+Need to have params in Gui.

 5. Foam texture, used randomly on water, or on higher parts.

-6. ?Depth Fog (if we have the depth rendered).

 7. ?Caustics on terrain, just near/clear water.
-  Problematic, needs to be in all materials.

-3. Waves should be possible to do now in SR3.
-Ocean was made from Terrain component once.
-Still needs good knowledge to implement.

 ----

 ## Road sides, walls